In Canada, you have a bunch of ISPs or Internet Service Providers.

 The only thing I do every now and then is uploading some videos to my YouTube channel.

 Since it is just a personal thing, and I don’t do it on a regular basis, despite disappointing me, that doesn’t bother me too much.
 I hope that if they eventually go Full Duplex DOCSIS 3.1, the speeds get symmetrical.
 I think having at least 100Mbps upload speed, would make it way better.

-Another downside of cable is the fact that you are/could be sharing the same path of the data with people in your neighbourhood.
+Another downside of cable is the fact that you are/could be sharing the same path of the data with people in your neighborhood.

-Even though in a chat with a Rogers technician, he mentions that in some places, they are actually using fibre until your place, and converting it to coaxial just to go inside.
+Even though in a chat with a Rogers technician, he mentions that in some places, they are actually using fiber until your place, and converting it to coaxial just to go inside.

 I’m skeptical regarding that, but if someone knows about that I’d like to know.

-Bell on the other hand uses the latest technology on home internet (as far as I know) which is fibre and FTTH, meaning they take the fibre to your home.
+Bell on the other hand uses the latest technology on home internet (as far as I know) which is fiber and FTTH, meaning they take the fiber to your home.

-Which is great, since fibre has no speed loss based on distance, you don’t share this “connection” (the fibre itself) with anyone else theoretically lower latency.
+Which is great, since fiber has no speed loss based on distance, you don’t share this “connection” (the fiber itself) with anyone else theoretically lower latency.